What is liquid trade waste?

 Liquid trade waste discharges to the sewerage system include liquid wastes from:

-• business/commercial premises (eg. beautician, florist, hairdresser, hotel, motel, restaurant, butcher, service station, supermarket, dentist)
+• business/commercial premises (eg. florist, hairdresser, café, motel, restaurant, butcher, service station, supermarket, dentist, vehicle washing, laundromat)

 • community/public premises (including craft club, school, college, university, hospital and nursing home)